mcroydon/hashmoji/README.rst

     ♦ 🐢 👣 👸🀄

-Hashmoji has only been tested on Mac OS X 10.8 in Terminal.app.
+Hashmoji has only been tested on Mac OS X 10.8 and 10.9 in Terminal.app.
 It definitely doesn't work inside a screen session.
 Trust me.

 Library usage
 =============